-- 8.11.1 The privileges of the goalkeeper are intended to protect the goalie from injury and afford him the opportunity to perform the functions of a goalkeeper without interference by his opponent.
+- 8.11.1 The privileges of the goalkeeper are intended to protect the goalkeeper from injury and afford them the opportunity to perform the functions of a goalkeeper without interference by an opponent.
 Violation of this rule will result in a penalty ranging from a change of possession up to awarding of a penalty shot.
 Only a designated goalkeeper as recorded in the official scorebook/game sheet has the privileges of the goalkeeper and crease area.
 Should there be six (6) players from the same team on the floor (outside of the crease) without a designated goalkeeper, then no one has the privileges of the goal, goalkeeper and/or the crease.
-Within his own goal crease area, the designated goalkeeper may stop or block the ball in any manner with his lacrosse stick or body.
-He may block, catch, pickup, or bat the ball away with his hand.
+Within their own goal crease area, the designated goalkeeper may stop or block the ball in any manner with their lacrosse stick or body.
+They may block, catch, pickup, or bat the ball away with their hand.
 The goalkeeper or defending player after gaining control of the ball has four (4) seconds to either pass the ball or vacate the crease.
-When a goaltender leaves the goal crease area he loses all goaltender privileges and protection of the crease.
-Should the goalie proceed up the floor with the ball, he may be checked like any other player.
-However, he cannot be "charged" or "slashed", or unnecessarily roughed up. - 8.11.2 CONTACT WITH GOALIE IN THE CREASE If the goalie has two feet in the crease and possession of the ball in his stick and both stick and ball are outside of the crease, he may not be checked
+When a goalkeeper leaves the goal crease area they lose all goalkeeper privileges and protection of the crease.
+Should the goalkeeper proceed up the floor with the ball, They may be checked like any other player.
+However, they cannot be "charged" or "slashed", or unnecessarily roughed up. - 8.11.2 CONTACT WITH GOALKEEPER IN THE CREASE If the goalkeeper has two feet in the crease and possession of the ball in their stick and both stick and ball are outside of the crease, they may not be checked

-If a defender makes contact with the goalie's stick while the goalie still has possession of the ball during an outlet pass, while the goalie is in his crease (deemed two feet in his crease), the defender will receive a minor penalty for goaltender interference
+If a defender makes contact with the goalkeeper's stick while the goalkeeper still has possession of the ball during an outlet pass, while the goalkeeper is in their crease (deemed two feet in their crease), the defender will receive a minor penalty for goalkeeper interference

-If the ball is clamped outside the crease circle by the goalie, a player may rake under the goalie's stick.
+If the ball is clamped outside the crease circle by the goalkeeper, a player may rake under the goalkeeper's stick.